NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 Zig is a fitting choice for a game engine language as because of its ease of porting to different platforms and C interop, whic is imprtant because C is the language of low level systems, drivers and graphics and is ubiquitous.
 The downside is immaturity.

+Whenever new technologies come out, it is hard to make an objective evaluation how good it will fit in a gamedev.
+Their design and technical demos might look extremely promising, however it is hard to test it in an actual large game because a game is already settled with its tools and will not transition to a new tech just for a small list of benefits.
+Meanwhile smaller games with faster development cycle that committed to using those technologies have smaller scope and are less likely to face the same kind of problems, therefor unable to give a difinituve answer whether that technology is actually usable in a large scale game

 ### Discussion